timsch11/torchLt/README.md

-# cuTensor - A CUDA-Accelerated Neural Network Library
+# torchLt - A CUDA-Accelerated Neural Network Library

-cuTensor is a high-performance neural network library that leverages CUDA for GPU acceleration.
-It provides a Python interface while maintaining the computational efficiency of CUDA C++.
+torchLt is a high-performance neural network library that leverages CUDA for GPU acceleration.
+Its main objective is to be a fast neural network framework that outperforms other libraries like pytorch in many standard use cases.

 ## Overview

-The library implements a tensor-based computational framework supporting automatic differentiation and various neural network operations.
-It's designed for both educational purposes and performance demonstrations of GPU-accelerated machine learning.

-## Project Structure

-### Core CUDA Components (`/core/`)
-- `Tensor.h/cu`: Core tensor implementation with GPU support
-- `Factory.h/cu`: Factory methods for tensor creation
-- `cuda/`: CUDA kernel implementations
-    - `cudaNN.cuh/cu`: Neural network operations
-    - `cudaMath.cuh/cu`: Mathematical operations
-    - `cudaMem.cuh/cu`: Memory management
-    - `cudaDif.cuh/cu`: Automatic differentiation

-### Python Interface
-- `wrapper.pyx`: Cython wrapper bridging C++ and Python
-- `__init__.py`: Python API interface
-- `setup.py`: Build configuration for Python extension

-### Examples (`/example/`)
-- `nn1.py`: Simple regression example
-- `nn2.py`: Performance benchmark example
+The framework's core consists of a Tensor library written in pure cuda c++ that supports automatic differentiation and various neural network operations.
+A seperate optimization library implements many state of the art optimizers for training neural networks.
+The cython wrapper utilizes the two mentioned sub-libraries to build and train efficient and flexible neural networks from python.

 ## Features